Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 How Would We Count the Votes?

-April 8, 2020 by Sean Parnell in Defending the Electoral College
+April 8, 2020 by Sean Parnell in Electoral College

 For some years I have been pointing out what I term the “mechanical” flaws of the National Popular Vote Interstate Compact (NPV), explaining that if it were to go into effect, the poorly-crafted sche…